 Rough Draft Bar & Books is one of Kingston’s most distinctive spots, combining an independent bookstore, coffee shop, and bar under one roof.
 In the mornings and early afternoons, it functions primarily as a coffee house, serving espresso drinks alongside pastries and cookies from its sister shop, Kingston Bread + Bar.

 The space itself is a big part of the appeal.
-Shelves are stocked with a thoughtfully curated selection of new books, including fiction, nonfiction, comics, and graphic novels, and the atmosphere makes it easy to linger longer than planned.
+Shelves are stocked with a thoughtfully curated selection of new books, including fiction, nonfiction, comics, and graphic novels, and the atmosphere makes it easy to linger for a while.
 Later in the day, the focus shifts toward beer and cider, with a rotating list that leans heavily on New York State producers.

 Monkey Joe Roasting Co

-Monkey Joe Roasting Company is widely regarded as the best spot in Kingston for high-quality coffee.
+I consider Monkey Joe Roasting Company to be the best spot in Kingston for high-quality coffee.
 This woman-owned coffee shop and roastery specializes in single-origin, specialty-grade coffees, all roasted on site in small batches to highlight each coffee’s natural flavor and aroma.

 Note: Monkey Joe Roasting Company does not offer WiFi.